-A power of attorney is a versatile legal document that gives someone the legal authority to act on behalf of another in time of need.
+A power of attorney is a legal document that gives someone the legal authority to act on behalf of another in time of need.
 That need could be temporary or life-long.
-The need could be financial, medical, or something else.
+There are different types of power of attorney documents to address financial or medical needs or serve as a convenience when you are unavailable or unable to make your own decisions.

 Table of Contents